-BROKEN WINGS, INC. is a 501(c)3 non-profit organization designed to provide awareness about traumatic brain injury (TBI) to communities, while providing support, resources, tips, and TBI prevention insight.
-We educate and empower brain injury survivors, caregivers, and their families by teaching them how to turn their tragedies around by providing real-time strategies to ideal well-being to get results in life in spite of health or wealth challenges.
+BROKEN WINGS, INC. is a 501(c)3 non-profit organization designed to provide awareness about traumatic brain injury (TBI) to communities while providing support, resources, tips, and TBI prevention insight.
+We educate and empower brain injury survivors, caregivers, and their families by teaching them how to turn their tragedies around by providing real-time strategies for ideal well-being to get results in life despite health or wealth challenges.

-Traveling down the road from tragedy to triumph is a process that can easily begin instantaneously, but last for a lifetime.
-One of the most demanding challenges following years of recovery and rehabilitation, for the survivor, their caregiver, and family members who care for them, is the process of rebuilding relationships and making new social connections.
+Traveling from tragedy to triumph is a process that can easily begin instantaneously but last for a lifetime.
+One of the most demanding challenges following years of recovery and rehabilitation for the survivor, their caregiver, and family members who care for them is rebuilding relationships and making new social connections.

-BROKEN WINGS, INC. facilitates activities and events intended to reestablish a sense of community and encourage spirited involvement in social activities for those affected by brain injury.
-We encourage everyone’s involvement and support in the planning and implementation of group events and activities, and promote peer mentoring through the sharing of thoughts and experiences.
+BROKEN WINGS, INC. facilitates activities and events to reestablish a sense of community and encourage spirited involvement in social activities for those affected by brain injury.
+We encourage everyone’s involvement and support in planning and implementing group events and activities and promote peer mentoring through sharing thoughts and experiences.
 Every brain injury is different….no two are ever alike.
-And, just as diverse as the individual affected by it we value their exceptionality and uniqueness and encourage everyone to join in as we travel this road of hope and healing together.
+And, just as diverse as the individual affected by it, we value their exceptionality and uniqueness and encourage everyone to join in as we travel this road of hope and healing together.

-We welcome anyone whose life has been affected by brain injury and find themselves in similar circumstances to contact us and get involved!
+We welcome anyone whose life has been affected by brain injury and who finds themselves in similar circumstances to contact us and get involved!
 Please see our About Us page to learn more.

-BROKEN WING, INC. is a small 501(c)3 non-profit faith based organization founded by a mother whose life was drastically impacted along with that of her son who sustained a severe traumatic brain injury at the age of 11 from a motor vehicle accident.
-In addition to that, her daughter sustained a concussion a few years afterwards that was
+BROKEN WING, INC. is a small 501(c)3 non-profit, faith-based organization founded by a mother whose life was drastically impacted along with that of her son, who sustained a severe traumatic brain injury at the age of 11 from a motor vehicle accident.
+In addition to that, her daughter suffered a concussion a few years afterward that was

-BROKEN WING, INC. is a small 501(c)3 non-profit faith based organization founded by a mother whose life was drastically impacted along with that of her son who sustained a severe traumatic brain injury at the age of 11 from a motor vehicle accident.
-In addition to that, her daughter sustained a concussion a few years afterwards that was followed by a medical diagnosis of pseudotumor cerebri.
+BROKEN WING, INC. is a small 501(c)3 non-profit, faith-based organization founded by a mother whose life was drastically impacted along with that of her son, who sustained a severe traumatic brain injury at the age of 11 from a motor vehicle accident.
+In addition to that, her daughter suffered a concussion a few years afterward that was followed by a medical diagnosis of pseudotumor cerebri.

 We are devoted to sharing hope with others affected by brain injury through education and connection to community resources.
 We consist of brain injury survivors, caregivers, and health care professionals committed to the advancement of brain injury recovery.